 The fossil collection was brought to the gallery space where I also installed a microscope, a magnifying lens and other devices I needed for drawing.
-The fossil drawings were made in the gallery space itself.

-fossil collection O'Dea Lab, Smithsonian Tropical Research Institute
+The fossil drawings were made in the gallery space itself. fossil collection O'Dea Lab, STRI i Fossil's Stories, 2016 23 drawings pencil on paper, 13×13 cm

-The drawings of the intertidal experiments in Punta Culebra were made 'on-site' as the experiments are physically fixed to the rocks and are absolutely immovable.
-The experiment, that Altieri has been following for three years, consists of a set of plots of about 30×30 cm each in which he tries to see which organisms would start living on the rocks if certain environmental variables would be changed.
-One of the plots is marked by four screws just to delimit the area and follow the process of the stone 'as it is', the second has a cage to keep predators out, the third a roof to keep the sun out, and the fourth one has a roof and a cage, so predators and the sun are kept out.
-The experiment is not finished as yet and conclusions not reached.
+The drawings of the intertidal experiments in Punta Culebra were made 'on-site' as the experiments are physically fixed to the rocks and are therefore completely immovable.
+The experiment, that Altieri has been following for three years, consists of a set of plots of about $30 \times 30$ cm each in which he tries to see which organisms would start living on the rocks if certain environmental variables are changed.
+One of the plots is marked by four screws just to delimit the area and follow the process of the stone 'as it is', the second has a cage to keep predators out, the third a roof to keep the sun out, and the fourth one has a roof and a cage, so both predators and the sun are kept out.
 There are organisms growing in the protected experiments such as barnacles and mollusks.
 I focused during the process in drawing the patterns that those organisms form.

-As always with working in the field, the process had to integrate weather and natural conditions.
-In this case the place was only accessible when the tide was low and had to be exited before the tide would come back up.
-This would give a window of four to five hours a day, which varied daily by 40 minutes and hopefully the weather would be on my side during those hours.

-fieldwork at Punta Culebra Nature Center, Smithsonian Tropical Research Institute
+As is always the case when working in the field, the process needed to integrate the weather and natural conditions.
+In this case the place was only accessible when the tide was low and had to be vacated before the tide rose again.
+This would give a window of four to five hours a day, which varied daily by 40 minutes, during which I hoped the weather would be on my side. fieldwork at Punta Culebra Nature Center, STRI